habibcodes/tinyapp/README.md

 - Log in to see existing URLs, and to edit or delete them.
 - URLs saved in your account are private and cannot be accessesed by non-authorised users.

+## Acknowledgements
+Thank you to all the fantastic mentors, including: Jake, Sher, Nasrullah, Eeman, Dom, Lucas and cohort mates: Meghal and Tom!

+Random string generator function is from StackOverflow.

+And most importantly, Google <3.